 In December 2007, the FASB issued SFAS No. 160, "Non-controlling Interests in Consolidated Financial Statements-an amendment of ARB No. 51", or ("SFAS 160"), which the Company adopted on January 1, 2009.
 SFAS 160 will significantly change the accounting and reporting related to a non-controlling interest in a subsidiary.
 Specifically, this statement requires the recognition of a non-controlling interest (minority interest) as equity in the consolidated financial statements and separate from the parent's equity.
 The amount of net income attributable to the non-controlling interest will be included in consolidated net income on the face of the income statement.
 SFAS 160 clarifies that changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation are equity transactions if the parent retains its controlling financial interest.
 In addition, this statement requires that a parent recognize a gain or loss in net income when a subsidiary is deconsolidated.
 Such gain or loss will be measured using the fair value of the non-controlling equity investment on the deconsolidation.
 SFAS 160 also includes expanded disclosure requirements regarding the interests of the parent and its non-controlling interest.
 SFAS 160 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-After adoption, non-controlling interests will be included in net income, although such earnings will continue to be deducted to measure earnings per share.
+After adoption, non-controlling interests will be classified as shareholders' equity, a change from its current classification between liabilities and shareholders' equity.
+Earnings attributable to minority interests will be included in net income, although such earnings will continue to be deducted to measure earnings per share.
 Purchases and sales of minority interests will be reported in equity.